 Any person who believes they have been mistreated by an unlawful discriminatory practice under Title VI has a right to file a formal complaint* with Stanly County.

-*Any such complaint must be in writing or in person to the Stanly County Title VI Compliance Officer located at 1000 N. 1st Street, Suite 10 A, Albemarle, NC 28001 within one hundred eighty (180) days following the date of the alleged discrimination occurrence.
+*Any such complaint must be in writing, in person, or via the online form to the Stanly County Title VI Compliance Officer located at 1000 N. 1st Street, Suite 10 A, Albemarle, NC 28001 within one hundred eighty (180) days following the date of the alleged discrimination occurrence.
 Title VI Discrimination Complaint forms may be obtained from the Human Resource Office, free of charge, by calling 704-986-3606.